zedrdave/advent_of_code/README.md

 ## 9

 Another nice and easy one.
-Woke up and started at 6:35am for once (questions open at 6am local time), but still not enough to crack the top 1000.
+Woke up much earlier than usual and started at 6:35am (questions open at 6am local time), but still not enough to crack the top 1000.

 With this addition, I believe Intcode can now execute subroutines… I am tempted to rewrite Day 7's permutation optimisation, into one single Intcode program.